telerik/xaml-docs/controls/radrichtextbox/features/section-columns.md

 # Section Columns

 With the Section Columns feature, **RadRichTextBox** allows you arrange the text in a [Section]({%slug radrichtextbox-features-document-elements-section%}) into columns.
-This article will show you how to arrange the text into columns with different or customized width and set a separator between them.
+This article will show you how to arrange the text into columns with equal or different width and set a separator between them.

 * [SectionColumn Class](#sectioncolumn-class)